ibrahimabah/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
-    ✅  "Each contains a unique class name"
+    ✅  "Each element contains a unique class name"

 - Did you use the grouping selector for styles that both elements share?
     ✅  "Both classes is targeted to style both elements"